Jetsetter/jetsetter.github.io/_posts/2017-03-21-duplicate-image-detection.md

     <= 2                               -- less than threshold?
 ```

-The above is a relatively slow query that involves a full table scan, but we only do it once on upload, so taking an extra second then isn't a big deal.
+The above is a relatively slow query that involves a full table scan, but we only do it once on upload, so taking an extra second or two isn't a big deal.

 BK-trees and fast dupe detection